tomjoht/tomjoht.github.io/_posts/2022/12/2022-12-19-smartphone-series-conclusion.md

 Remember that what might work for one person might not make sense for another.
 My rules fit me, based on those apps that are _my_ kryptonite, based on my social needs with my family, and my work.
 Here are my latest rules:

 1. Using a smartphone (instead of a basic phone) is all right as long as the distracting elements are neutralized (for example, remove Chrome, Gmail, News apps, etc.).
-2. Don't take smartphones or laptops into bed.
+2. Don't take smartphones or laptops into bed (to view streaming media).
 Take a book instead.
 3. Try to keep the phone in Do Not Disturb mode &mdash; disable app notifications and phone calls except for family and calendar apps.
 4. Get your primary news offline rather than online.
 5. Keep your email inbox light by unsubscribing to almost everything.